G-don/SpringBoot-FlicksAPI/README.md

 If you are cloning this project, you will need to

 1 - Make sure you have a database to connect to.
-(I used MongoDB) 2 - Run the backend project (use the IDE of your choice) 3 - Run the frontend with the command: npm start (check the api folder and axiosconfig file and change the base URL if necessary)
+(I used MongoDB)

+2 - Run the backend project (use the IDE of your choice.
+I used Intellij)

+3 - Run the frontend with the command: npm start (check the api folder and axiosconfig file and change the base URL if necessary, VScode was the IDE used)

 ##Features